HULKs/hulk/docs/setup/nao_image_and_sdk.md

 The toolchain compiles all necessary dependencies, tools, and kernel to produce flashable OPN images for the NAO.
 Additionally, Yocto provides means to construct a corresponding software development kit (SDK) containing a complete cross-compilation toolchain.

-Team HULKs automatically releases the latest HULKs-OS publically on GitHub [here](https://github.com/hulks/meta-nao/releases).
+Team HULKs automatically releases the latest HULKs-OS publicly on GitHub [here](https://github.com/hulks/meta-nao/releases).
 If you're looking to use these images or SDKs for flashing and deploying software onto your robot, you can opt for the pre-built versions and do not need to build your own image and SDK.

 Upon booting, the image automatically configures both wired and wireless network devices for the NAO.